Last remaining British hostage named by Hamas as one of three set to be released

 A ceasefire deal, which promised the phased release of hostages as well as a pause in the 15-month Israel-Hamas war, was delayed on Sunday morning and came into force at 9.15am UK time.

-Hamas has named three hostages it plans to release, including British-Israeli Emily Damari, 28, who has been in captivity for 470 days.
+Hamas has named three hostages it plans to release from 2pm UK time, including British-Israeli Emily Damari, 28, who has been in captivity for 470 days.

 A lawyer for her family said there has been no “independent verification” that she will be released.